Nonprofit Digital Transformation: A Practical AI Roadmap

 5. Donor Lapse Prevention

 The Problem: You don't know a donor has stopped giving until they're already gone.
+The AI Solution:- AI monitors engagement patterns

 - Flags at-risk donors before they lapse: